leofontenelle/ego/README.md

 Just a playful attempt at analyzing my ego network on the Fediverse.
+See the [blog post](https://blog.leonardof.med.br/2024/grafo-fediverso.html).

 - `data/`
   - `accounts.csv` — nodes